 The Authority contracts with the Fresno COG for payroll administration for Authority employees.
 The Authority employees receive the Fresno COG benefit packages for insurance and retirement.
-The Authority reimburses the Fresno COG for all salaries and benefits expended on payroll (\$568,483 for the year ended June 30, 2018).
+The Authority reimburses the Fresno COG for all salaries and benefits expended on payroll (\$541,108 for the fiscal year ended June 30, 2020).

-Fresno COG has agreements with International City Manager's Association (ICMA) Retirement Corporation to administer their defined contribution retirement and deferred compensation plans.
-The ICMA retirement and deferred compensation plans qualify to provide contracted Authority employees and their beneficiaries' retirement income and other deferred benefits under Internal Revenue Service Code sections 401(a) and 457, respectively.
+Fresno COG has agreements with International City Manager's Association (ICMA) Retirement Corporation to administer its defined contribution retirement and deferred compensation plans.
+The ICMA retirement and deferred compensation plans qualify to provide contracted Authority employees and their beneficiaries' retirement income and other deferred benefits under Internal Revenue Service Code Sections 401(a) and 457, respectively.
 Under the 401(a) retirement plan (Plan), employers contribute up to 15% of the participating employee's gross salary to the Plan.
-Vesting occurs 20% annually over a fiveyear period.
+Vesting occurs 20% annually over a five-year period.
 The Plan is portable for rollover to other qualified plans if the new plan meets the definition in Section 401(a).
 Three of the Authority employees were covered by the Plan.
-Actual Authority contributions made during the period (\$39,773) for the fiscal year ended June 30, 2018 represent approximately 7% of total salaries.
+Actual Authority contributions made during the period (\$41,145) for the fiscal year ended June 30, 2020, represent approximately 7% of total salaries.